JetBrains/kotlin-web-site/docs/topics/native/native-ios-integration.md

 ![Retain cycles with Objective-C and Kotlin objects](native-objc-kotlin-retain-cycles.png){height=150}

 This involves combining Kotlin's and Objective-C's memory management models that cannot handle (reclaim) retain cycles together.
-That means that if at least one Objective-C object is present, the retain cycle of a whole graph of objects cannot be reclaimed, and it's impossible to break the cycle from the Kotlin side.
+That means if at least one Objective-C object is present, the retain cycle of a whole graph of objects cannot be reclaimed, and it's impossible to break the cycle from the Kotlin side.

 Unfortunately, no special instruments are currently available to automatically detect retain cycles in Kotlin/Native code.